The Fall 2015 Program Guide is out. Available for download right here or for pickup at your library.

 Value Line Research Center - Provides access to the authoritative Value Line Investment Survey and six other Value Line products, including the Small & Mid-Cap Edition and the Mutual Fund Survey.
 Note: This resource is only accessible from one of our library locations.

-Weiss Financial Ratings Online - This source has investment ratings from TheStreet.com on over 6,000 stocks and 16,000 mutual funds.
+Weiss Financial Ratings Online - This source has investment ratings from TheStreet.com on thousands of stocks and mutual funds.

 Business Source Premier - Get industry and company profiles as well as market research reports from this database, which includes full-text articles from over 2,000 journal titles.

 Encyclopedia of American Industries - This resource provides detailed, comprehensive information on a wide range of industries in every realm of American business.